jdereg/java-util/README.md

 n-cube can be used free for personal use.

 Version History
+* 3.0.4
+ * Test results now confine all output to the RuleInfo (no more output in the output keys besides '_rule').
+ * Formatting of test output now includes System.out and System.err.
+System.err output shows in dark red (typical of modern IDEs).
 * 3.0.3
  * Added NCubeInfoDto to list of classes that are available to Groovy Expression cells, without the author having to import it (inherited imports).
  * Added checks to NCubeManager to prevent any mutable operation on a release cube.
 Added here in addition to the perister implementations.